gabrielmontagne/pero-b35/docs/serve-sss-v0.md

 ## Architecture: one pipeline, different sources/sinks

-- Introduce a reusable wrapper:
+- Introduce a reusable wrapper (Observables-first):
-  - `runChatOnce(text: string, opts: ChatRunOptions): Promise<string>`
+  - `runChat$(text: string, opts: ChatRunOptions): Observable<string>`
     - Internally: build the same Rx chain used by `chat.ts` (includePreamble → parseSession → scanSession → recombineWithOriginal → rebuildLeadingTrailing).
+    - Semantics: emits a single string value; both CLI and server subscribe and write to their sinks.
 - CLI `chat` and server `serve` both call this; only the input source (stdin vs HTTP body) and sink (stdout vs HTTP response) differ.
 - Options alignment:
   - Input adapters (yargs for CLI, query parser for server) both map into the same `ChatRunOptions` shape.